-Understanding the BIM Protocol and Execution Plan
+Understanding the BIM Protocol

 The UK BIM Task Group describes the BIM Protocol as a supplementary legal agreement that is incorporated into professional services appointments and construction contracts by means of a simple amendment.
 The Protocol creates additional obligations and rights for the employer and the contracted party.

 The BIM Protocol is based on the direct contractual relationship between the employer, the project team and suppliers.
 It does not create additional rights or liabilities between different suppliers.

 The BIM Institute offers a series of guided documents aimed at all designers, professionals and contractors, who are, or looking to, work with Building Information Modelling in a consistent and coordinated approach.
 The protocols and execution plan listed in the Resource Library is, for want of a better description, an implementation guide to deploying BIM protocol standards.
 It offers an example of the AEC (UK) BIM Protocol and BIM authoring software templates , specifically Autodesk Revit and ArchiCAD.(The document has been revised for the South African built environment and construction sector and is currently referred to as the AEC(SA) BIM Protocol.)
 There is also an example of a BIM Execution Plan to help assist professionals with a BIM implementation project and the data exchange processes required that need to be adhered to in accordance with other international standards.

 The BIM Protocol documents made available have been designed to be used by Design Professionals and Contractors as guidance notes and model contract amendments.
 It is possible that South African consultants and contractors will use these versions of the Protocol to manage the work of sub-consultants and sub-contractors.